Dolyfin/LocalDiscordAIChatBot/README.md

 4. Run ```startbot.bat``` again.
 5. Use ```/editconfig chat_channel [channel id here]``` to select a chat channel.

-*Manually download ffmpeg.exe and place in root folder to allow for voice playback.
+*Optional for voice: Manually download ffmpeg.exe and place in root folder to allow for voice playback.

 ### Updating
 1. cd to root folder ```*/LocalDiscordAIChatBot/```